Psoriasis

 Key Factors:

-- Genetics: A family history of psoriasis significantly increases the risk of developing the condition.
+- Genetics: A family history of significantly increases the risk of developing the condition.
 Certain genes have been linked to psoriasis, suggesting a strong hereditary component.

 - Immune System: In psoriasis, the immune system mistakenly attacks healthy skin cells, leading to their rapid overgrowth.
 T cells, a type of white blood cell, play a crucial role in this process.